-- resulted in any unintended effects (positive or negative);
+- resulted in any unintended effects (positive or negative); and,

 - could be made more effective in future price reviews.

-We have drawn on existing publications, some of which have already informed our approach to the 2019 price review (PR19).
+We have drawn on existing publications, some of which already informed our approach to the 2019 price review (PR19).
 In addition, we have considered data such as the annual performance report (APR) data submitted throughout the PR14 period.

 However, we also wanted to capture wider views and experiences of the PR14 period, along with any supporting evidence, through our call for input on PR14, published on 4 December 2020.

 On 11 August 2021, we published our PR14 Review: Discussion paper on findings for review, which takes a ‘deep-dive’ look at how prices and service levels changed during the 2015-20 period, and how PR14 helped achieve these outcomes.
-We will share the consultation responses and final report late 2021.

 Six companies responded to our discussion paper.
 Since then, we have considered each response carefully, and have reflected our views on the challenges raised by each company in the final PR14 Review.